Ki-zu-na/CrystalSuMAPOTrainer/README.md

 # Margin-aware Preference Optimization for Aligning Diffusion Models without Reference (MaPO)

-~~This repository provides the official PyTorch implementation for MaPO. ~~
 This is a fork of the original repository, with some modifications to the training script to support 8-bit Adam and AdEMAMix optimizers to do some experiments.

 ## Running MaPO training